 The CEC School Handbook has been developed to provide useful information about our school rules, uniform requirements, regulations, academic requirements, clubs and organizations, and student privileges and responsibilities.
 Please feel free to share with us your suggestions and recommendations on how we can improve our current policies to assist with your academic preparedness.

 *Note: Students will receive a copy of the handbook and the bell schedule when their agenda books are distributed the first week of school.*

-The girls’ uniform consists of the navy blue v-neck jumper; short or long sleeved oxford blouse, with the collar buttoned down; navy blue knee-highs, blue crew socks or navy blue tights (they must be plain navy blue with no designs, texture, or holes), and “Keds” navy blue/white saddle shoe, Trevose black/white saddle shoe or a navy blue sperry shoe.
+The girls’ uniform consists of the navy blue v-neck jumper; short or long sleeved oxford blouse, with the collar buttoned down; navy blue knee-highs, blue crew socks or navy blue tights (they must be plain navy blue with no designs, texture, or holes), and “Keds” navy blue/white saddle shoe or a navy blue Sperry shoe.
 The jumper must be no shorter than two inches above the kneecap.
 Hems are not to be cut because they may need to be lengthened at a later time.
-During the winter, the ladies must wear a navy blue blazer with the CEC school seal and navy blue tights.
-Senior girls only may purchase the royal blue cardigan embroidered with the school seal and the class of 2017.
+During the winter, the ladies must wear a navy blue blazer with the CEC school seal.
+Senior girls only may purchase the royal blue cardigan embroidered with the school seal and the class of 2018.
 This is a senior privilege.